Tom Duggan

-Thomas Duggan Goss (August 20, 1915 – May 28, 1969) was an NBC and ABC radio and television commentator in Chicago and Los Angeles and a crusader against Chicago mob involvement in boxing and politics.
+Thomas Duggan Goss (August 20, 1915 – May 28, 1969) was an American journalist, writer and actor.
+He appeared on NBC and ABC as a radio and television commentator in Chicago and Los Angeles and was a crusader against Chicago mob involvement in boxing and politics.

 Early years

 Duggan was born as Thomas Goss to Irish-American parents in Chicago, Cook County, Illinois.
 His father was a plumber.
 He grew up in Chicago and went to work as his father's assistant.

 In 1943, during World War II, Duggan enlisted in the United States Marine Corps and served in the 3rd Marine Division in the South Pacific.
 Near the end of the war, he was assigned to Armed Forces Radio in China, developing an interest in broadcasting.

 After his discharge, Duggan became a radio announcer for station KCLU in Santa Barbara, California, using the name Tom Goss.

 NBC Chicago

 In 1949 Duggan went to work for the NBC radio (WMAQ) and television (WNBQ) outlets in Chicago.
 He now called himself Tom Duggan, the name he would use for the rest of his career.
 Duggan's nightly 15 minute television sports commentary on WNBQ at 10:30 quickly gained popularity.

 Duggan constantly spoke out against Chicago mob figures and corrupt politicians in the International Boxing Club (IBC), the governing body for professional boxing.
 He continually railed against James D. Norris and his partner Arthur Wirtz over the mob's influence in boxing.
 Duggan finally alleged on-air that Norris had threatened to kill him.
 Both Norris and NBC demanded an apology, and when Duggan refused he was fired.

 The Chicago Tribune reported that "the station and newspaper offices were swamped with phone calls protesting Duggan's dismissal."

 Letters published in the Tribune included the following:

 "Tom Duggan – Unafraid.
 A voice crying in the wilderness!
 St. George and The Dragon!
 So Long Tom – we'll all crawl back into our safe little shells now we've had our brief moment in the sun."

 "Whether you like Duggan or not, what this country needs is more young guys telling whoever and whatever they think needs a little airing."

 "If Tom Duggan tomorrow would enter politics and run on the Democratic ticket for Mayor of Chicago, his popularity would push him in with a landslide."

 Because of his enormous popularity, Chicago newspapers had big, bold front-page headlines announcing his firing.
 A petition was circulated throughout Chicago, calling for Duggan's reinstatement.

 On May 11, 1953 Time magazine wrote "In Chicago, TV Sportscaster Tom Duggan has as many detractors among his 250,000 viewers as he has fans, but they all get some sort of kick out of his outspoken opinions.
 Last February, when Duggan was fired by NBC's station WNBQ for saying on the air that President Jim Norris of the International Boxing Club was "palling around with gangsters," the station was swamped with protests.
 An NBC apology persuaded Norris to withdraw his libel suit and Duggan was returned to the air.